 Benefit Description You pay Inpatient hospital (cont.)
-High Option Standard Option • Personal comfort items, such as telephone, television, barber services, guest meals and beds All charges.
-All charges.
-Private nursing care Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery and other treatment rooms \$250 copayment per outpatient 20% coinsurance.
-Deductible Prescribed drugs and medicines surgical admission. applies.
-Diagnostic laboratory tests, X-rays and pathology services • Administration of blood, blood plasma and other biologicals • Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
+Standard Option Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care All charges.
+Outpatient hospital or ambulatory surgical center Standard Option Operating, recovery and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, X-rays and pathology services Administration of blood, blood plasma and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: All charges.
-All charges. • Blood and blood derivatives not replaced by the member Extended care benefits/skilled nursing care facility benefits/rehabilitative services High Option Standard Option Extended care benefit: Rehabilitative services Nothing for days 1-20.
-20% coinsurance.
-Deductible received in an acute inpatient setting. \$75 copayment per day for days 21-unlimited. applies.
-Not covered: All charges.
-All charges.
-Custodial care
+25% coinsurance, Deductible Applies Not covered: • Blood and blood derivatives not replaced by the member All charges.
+Extended care benefits/skilled nursing care facility benefits/rehabilitative services Standard Option Extended care benefit: Rehabilitative services received in an acute inpatient setting.
+25% coinsurance, Deductible Applies Not covered: • Custodial care All charges.
+Hospice care Standard Option Supportive and palliative care for terminally ill members is covered in the home or hospice facility.

-Benefit Description You pay

-Hospice care High Option Standard Option

-Supportive and palliative care for terminally ill members is covered in the home or hospice facility.
 Services include inpatient or outpatient care and family counseling; these services are provided under the direction of a Plan physician who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately 12 months or less.
-Nothing.
-20% coinsurance.
-Deductible applies.

-Not covered: All charges.
-All charges.

-• Independent nursing, homemaker services
+25% coinsurance, Deductible Applies Not covered: • Independent nursing, homemaker services All charges.

-Ambulance High Option Standard Option

-Local professional ambulance service when medically appropriate \$100 copayment per occurrence for emergency ambulance transportation \$100 copayment per occurrence for emergency ambulance transportation